Chopicalqui and Pisco!

 • All group gear such as tents, cooking equipment, climbing gear, etc.

-• All food and meals during the expedition outside of Lima.
+• All food and meals on the mountains

 • Western guide